albertcausing/docs/Wordpress SMTP Gmail/README.md

 ## Introduction

-Sending email via SMTP using Gmail API is one solution to platform with dynamic outgoing IP addresses like Pantheon.
+Sending email via SMTP using Gmail API is one of the solution to platform with dynamic outgoing IP addresses like Pantheon.
 This tutorial is a step by step process to enable and configure the gmail-smtp plugin for Wordpress hosted in Pantheon.

 ## Installation Process

 #### 1. At Pantheon Dashboard, switch to [SFTP mode](https://pantheon.io/docs/sftp/) for easy plugin installation.

-Once uploaded to DEV, deploy it to TEST and LIVE.
-You may practice using TEST Environment but you can directly configure LIVE site.
+Once the plugin is installed in DEV, deploy it to TEST and LIVE.
+Dry run the configuration to TEST Environment but can be directly configure at LIVE environment.
 Please refer to [Pantheon Workflow]https://pantheon.io/docs/pantheon-workflow how database/files travels between environments.

 #### 2. Access the WordPress site.
 Search and Install the [SMTP Gmail](https://wordpress.org/plugins/gmail-smtp/) plugin.